-How soon you receive your tax refund largely depends on how you file your taxes.
+How soon you receive your refund largely depends on how you file your taxes.
 There is no guarantee, though the IRS states that they process most refunds within 21 days.

 However, if you mail in your taxes, you should expect to wait at least an additional eight weeks, if not longer.
 Additionally, if you have a more complicated tax situation, your refund may take longer than the typical 21-day period.

-Many ask themselves, “where’s my tax refund?” and are anxious that it’s taking too long.
-It’s best to mark on your calendar when you filed your taxes to help quell your anxiety.
+If you’re anxious about receiving your funds, it’s best to mark on your calendar when you filed your taxes to help quell your anxiety.

 How Soon Can I File My Taxes?